-Harefield Hospital's pulmonary rehabilitation service is the one of the largest and leading rehabilitation programmes in the UK with more than 1,000 referrals per year, and was the first clinical service to receive full national accreditation
+Harefield Hospital's pulmonary rehabilitation service is one of the largest and leading rehabilitation programmes in the UK, with more than 1,000 referrals per year, and was the first clinical service to receive full national accreditation

 Pulmonary rehabilitation is an exercise and educational programme designed to help patients with limiting symptoms due to respiratory conditions such as COPD.

 The aim of pulmonary rehabilitation is to improve patients' exercise tolerance and quality of life and reduce breathlessness.
 There is a strong evidence base to support this.

 Harefield Hospital's pulmonary rehabilitation service has been running since 1 September 2009.
 The programme is run by a dedicated team of respiratory physiotherapists and exercise practitioners specialised in the delivery of pulmonary rehabilitation.

 Harefield Hospital has a custom-built gymnasium with state-of-the-art equipment.
 We also run several community classes in:

 There is also a virtual class that patients can join via MS Teams if they are unable to attend in person.

 We run eight-week programmes that patients attend twice weekly.
 Classes run every weekday and patients can choose morning or afternoon sessions.